 Logged-in Users Appearing as Logged-out¶

 This problem is caused when using multiple web applications under a single domain.
-You can find more information on this issue and how to resolve it in our Handling Logged-in Cookie Conflicts wiki.
+You can find more information on this issue and how to resolve it in our Handling Logged-in Cookie Conflicts documentation.

 Cache Always Misses¶